paasim/diplo/README.md

 Ger A Ber-Kie
 ...

-$ # Typo in the unit type, a Fleet cannot be in Vienna
+$ # Typo in the unit type, a fleet cannot be in Vienna
 $ cat orders2.txt
 Aus F Vie-Gal
 $ diplo-exe --orders orders2.txt